How can I hide the smell of weed?

 Unfortunately, weed smell can be a dead giveaway that alerts others to your preferably private ritual.
-And while cannabis may be consumed for medicinal and adult-use purposes throughout the country, federal prohibition continues to govern public perception, which can still trend negative.
+And while cannabis may be consumed for medicinal and adult-use purposes throughout the country, federal prohibition continues to influence public perception, which can be negative.

 How to get rid of weed smell in your house after smoking